-INVOICE TIMING Decilation At any other the building concept Building consent At granting the building consent Dries to include a contificate of accountance Certificate of Prior to issuing a certificate of acceptance acceptance Resource At the time of application for a certificate under section 224(c) of the consent for Resource Management Act 1991.
-An invoice will be issued for each subdivision stage of a development for which 224 (c) certificates are sought, even where separate stages are part of the same consent.
-Resource At granting of the resource consent consent (other) Service At granting of the service connection for water, wastewater or connection stormwater services
+Invoice timing Building consent At granting the building consent Certificate of acceptance Prior to issuing a certificate of acceptance Resource consent for subdivision At the time of application for a certificate under section 224(c) of the Resource Management Act 1991.
+An invoice will be issued for each stage of a development for which 224 (c) certificates are sought, even where separate stages are part of the same consent.
+Resource consent (other) At granting of the resource consent Service connection At granting of the service connection for water, wastewater or stormwater services